 The courses offered by the Department of Earth Sciences are examined as part of the Natural Sciences Tripos at the end of each academic year.
 Dates, times and locations of examinations will vary from year to year, and will be published when appropriate here.
 You should contact your Director of Studies if you have any questons.

 For Part IA and Part IB, since you will be taking other courses within the Natural Sciences Tripos, the marks from each of your subjects (except your IA Maths course, which will contribute 70% or 75% of a full subject) will contribute equally to your overall result for the year.
-For Part II and Part III your performance within the Geological Sciences course is your result.
+For Part II and Part III your performance within the Earth Sciences course is your result.

 Past Tripos Papers